dmvieira/dataset-manager/README.md

 ## Using

-You can manage your datasets with a list of commands and integrated with [Pandas](https://pandas.pydata.org/).
+You can manage your datasets with a list of commands and integrate with [Pandas](https://pandas.pydata.org/) or other data analysis tool.

 ### List all Datasets